 Casey Boyd-Swan is an Assistant Professor in the Department of Political Science.
-Her primary research area focuses on the impact of early care and education environments on measures of family and child well-being, including child cognitive and behavioral development, health and physical well-being, and parental mental and physical health.
+Her research focuses on public policy issues related to parental employment, early education labor markets, and child and family well-being.

 Boyd-Swan, C. & Herbst, C.M.
 (2012).
 Pain at the Pump: Gasoline Prices and Subjective Well-Being.
 Journal of Urban Economics, 72(2), 160-175.